frankdean/coordinate-converter/README.md

 The application is built using [Vite](https://vitejs.dev/).

-The following command are executed in the root of the project directory.
+The following commands are executed in the root of the project directory.

 Run the application for development: